 All of these experiences have shaped Darcie’s dedication to protecting our fragile coastal ecosystems against threats from overdevelopment, poor management, and pollution.
 She knows that Quahog Bay is a special place, almost lost to poor water quality and invasive species.
 Darcie hopes that QBC’s efforts will ensure a healthy future for Quahog Bay and will serve as a model for other programs in bays and rivers that might be struggling with similar issues.

 Tait is a Maine native, local fisherman, avid outdoorsman and a conservation advocate.
 Tait has spent many summers enjoying all of Maine’s abundant natural resources.
-Tait is currently a Junior at Unity college working towards a degree in wildlife and fisheries management with hopes to keep the beautiful ecosystems that we rely on healthy and sustainable so many can enjoy them such as he has.
+Tait is currently a senior at the University of Maine working towards a degree in Marine Science with hopes to keep the beautiful ecosystems that we rely on healthy and sustainable so many can enjoy them such as he has.